Mini-budget: What it means for you and your finances

 In the Spring, Rishi Sunak, when chancellor, pledged to reduce the basic rate of income tax by 1p in the pound before the end of the Parliament in 2024.

-Now Mr Kwarteng has said this will happen in April 2023, which the government says will benefit 31 million people with an average £170 a year reduction in tax.
+Now Mr Kwarteng says this will now happen in April 2023, which the government says will benefit 31 million people with an average £170 a year reduction in tax.

 More people have been drawn into paying higher tax bands, because the thresholds have been frozen.